alteryx/ayx-developer-sdk/docs/howto/getting_started_markdown.md

 `ayx_plugin_cli designer-install`

-**Congratulations!**

 You just created your first Alteryx Plugin Tool!
 You can now open Alteryx Designer and find your new tool in the Tool Palette.

 ### Ayx Plugin Tool Execution in Designer

 When Designer runs a tool, it must look for an engine to use.
-In the case of our MyFirstTool Python tool, the engine is itself the *Python interpreter*.
+In the case of the MyFirstTool Python tool, the engine is itself the *Python interpreter*.
 The interpreter is built out of Anaconda and includes all of the packages indicated in `requirements.txt`.